Arquivotheca/PDOS/readme.txt

  the active partition]
 IO.SYS gets loaded between 0700 and 7BFF (58 sectors).
 The stack is at 10600 and grows down.
-MSDOS.SYS gets loaded between 20000 and 2FFFF.
+MSDOS.SYS gets loaded starting at 10700.
-On transition to protected mode, sp gets set to 2FFFC, which is the equivalent of 1FFFC except that it is relative to the start of the program, so is more like 3FFFC absolute.
-When calling other programs, the stack is changed and set to 32k in size.
+On transition to protected mode, sp gets set to a value 0x8000 above the end of the module.
+When calling other programs, the stack is changed and set to a larger amount.
 When an interrupt is done, the previous stack is restored temporarily.
 It is also restored when the program terminates.
 When doing a real mode interrupt, ss & sp are temporarily set to what PLOAD was using.